chus-chus/teex/docs/_build/html/_sources/index.rst.txt

 teex
 ================================

-A Python Toolbox for the Evaluation of machine learning Explanations.
+A Python Toolbox for the evaluation of machine learning explanations.

 This project aims to provide a simple way of evaluating individual black box explanations.
 Moreover, it contains a collection of easy-to-access datasets with available ground truth explanations.